wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 Input:
 - selectedCardsToTradeIn: Collection
 - currentPlayer: Cases
-- Player object: Pointer (we care about what territories and cards they own)
+- Player object: Pointer (we care about what territories and cards they own, and how many cards they own)
 - Underlying GamePhase: Cases
   - Should either be PLACEMENT/ATTACK.